 How Amazon EKS Brings Best of Kubernetes and Amazon Web Services

-One of the reasons why EKS is taking a longer time to become generally available is the integration with existing building blocks of AWS.
+One of the reasons EKS is taking longer to become generally available is the integration with existing building blocks of AWS.
 From VPC networking to IAM, Amazon has carefully integrated the core services without breaking the expected behavior.
 Customers can also take advantage of standard monitoring and logging tools such as CloudWatch and CloudTrail for logging and monitoring EKS workloads.
 Amazon EKS passed the Cloud Native Computing Foundation conformance test to become a certified hosted platform, which means that all the plugins and extensions that work with upstream Kubernetes will work as is in EKS.

 The Provisioning Experience

-Amazon EKS is slightly different from other managed services such as RDS and EMR.
+Amazon EKS is slightly different from other managed services, such as RDS and EMR.
 Customers have additional control and better visibility into the service when compared to their services.

 There are three high-level steps involved before you run your first containerized workload in EKS:

-- Provision the masters — This step involves choosing the region, the subnets of a VPC, the ARN of an IAM role used by the nodes, and the security groups to enable communication between the masters and the nodes.
+- Provision of the masters — This step involves choosing the region, the subnets of a VPC, the ARN of an IAM role used by the nodes, and the security groups to enable communication between the masters and the nodes.
 Behind the scenes, EKS creates a highly available Kubernetes control plane spread across three availability zones.
-What’s important to note that this control plane also runs a highly available etcd cluster in a multi-az mode.
+What’s important to note is that this control plane also runs a highly available etcd cluster in a multi-az mode.
 The output from this step is the URL and ARN of the masters.

 - Provision the workers — Customers have the ability to choose the worker node configuration from available EC2 instance families.
-Depending on the type of workload, a general purpose or a network/storage optimized instance can be chosen.
-The nodes are deployed based on an existing Amazon Linux AMI as an auto scaling group.
+Depending on the type of workload, a general purpose or a network/storage-optimized instance can be chosen.
+The nodes are deployed based on an existing Amazon Linux AMI as an auto-scaling group.
 Customers can also choose a different AMI that’s customized through Packer scripts.
 The IAM role assumed by these instances allows them to join the control plane created in the previous step.

 Integration with Amazon VPC

-AWS has built a Container Network Interface (CNI) plugin that integrates Kubernetes’ overlay network with AWS networking control plane.
+AWS has built a Container Network Interface (CNI) plugin that integrates Kubernetes’ overlay network with AWS’s networking control plane.
 EKS runs a network topology that integrates with VPC.
 This extension enables customers to consider EKS deployment as a logical extension of their AWS deployments.
-Network Access Controls, Routing Tables, Private and Public Subnet topology gets seamlessly extended to applications running within Amazon EKS.
+Network Access Controls, Routing Tables, and Private and Public Subnet topology gets seamlessly extended to applications running within Amazon EKS.

 Each node runs a daemon set that hosts the AWS-specific CNI control plane.
 Every time the kubelet schedules a pod, it asks the daemon set to allow an IP address.
-At this point, the CNI control plane creates a secondary IP address associated with the elastic network interfaces (ENI) attached to the node, and hand it over to the kubelet.
+At this point, the CNI control plane creates a secondary IP address associated with the elastic network interfaces (ENI) attached to the node and hand it over to the kubelet.
 This is fundamentally different from the typical overlay networks based on Flannel or Contiv.

-The flipside of the above approach is that the nodes may run out of secondary IP addresses.
+The flip side of the above approach is that the nodes may run out of secondary IP addresses.
 There is a hard limit on how many ENIs can be attached to an EC2 instance.
 There is also a limit on how many secondary IP addresses can be created per ENI.
 These limitations force customers to plan the node configuration ahead of deployment.
 Of course, it is also possible to create a specific node group and attach it to an existing cluster.

 The deep integration with VPC makes many customers choose EKS over DIY deployments done through Kops.